 Riham obtained a master’s degree in Arabic language and literature from Al-Albayt University in 2007.
 In 2009, Riham began volunteering as an SIT Jordan language instructor for intermediate high and advanced levels.
 In the summer of 2010, she joined SIT full time and has been teaching Modern Standard Arabic ever since.
 She previously worked as an Arabic instructor at the Jordanian Ministry of Education and as an Arabic instructor and language coordinator at international schools in Saudi Arabia.

-Hala Alfayez, Language Instructor
+Hala Alfayez, MA, Language Instructor